tinytronix/SX126x/Readme.md

 which sends data (TX) and echos them back (rx).

 ## Hardware compatibility
-This library was tested with LoRa module DRF1268T (http://www.dorji.com) and works with the privided [schematic](https://github.com/tinytronix/homeautomation/blob/master/Hardware/LoraGateway/Schematic.pdf).
+This library was tested with LoRa module DRF1268T (http://www.dorji.com) and works with the provided [schematic](https://github.com/tinytronix/homeautomation/blob/master/Hardware/LoraGateway/Schematic.pdf).
 It is as well usable for DRF1262T.
-Please see the attached schematic for wiring.
+Please see the schematic for wiring.
 The library should be able to handle other
 LoRa modules as long as they use the SX1262 or SX1268.
-In this case take a look at the DRF1268T datasheet and check if DIO1, DIO2 and DIO3 are wired differently.
+In this case take a look at the DRF1268T datasheet and check if DIO1, DIO2 and DIO3 are wired to different IO-Pins.
+You can easily change the used IO-Pins when calling the [constructor](https://github.com/tinytronix/SX126x/blob/master/examples/LoRaRX.ino).

 ## FAQ
 Q: Why is the SW pin not supported by this library? <br>